 My baby was born in the middle of summer here in Portugal.
 I think the temperature was around 35°C during his first few weeks of life so worrying about blankets and duvets on the bed wasn’t really an issue.
 I slept with him in the bed from day one and never felt any concern that I would harm him in my sleep.

-Of course life with a little one is constantly changing and now, as we head into the toddler years, a whole new set of challenges are presenting themselves.
-Sleeping being one of those challenges.
+Of course, life with a little one is constantly changing and now, as we head into the toddler years, a whole new set of challenges are presenting themselves.
+Sleeping is one of those challenges.
 He’s so active during the night now that I find myself constantly being woken up, even when he’s asleep.
-Trying to wean him from the breast whilst still co sleeping is proving to be difficult too, but I’m working on it and will write about what I’ve learnt in the future (when I’ve learnt it ?).
+Trying to wean him from the breast whilst still co-sleeping is proving to be difficult too, but I’m working on it and will write about what I’ve learnt in the future (when I’ve learnt it ?).